Find a Pharmacy

 Classification Complications: Will Gig Workers Enter the Workers’ Comp Market?

-Legislation could reclassify gig workers as employees, which could entitle them to benefits
+Legislation could potentially reclassify gig workers as employees entitled to workers’ comp.

 Read More